Application Process

-Graduate Programs in Public Health Sciences at the University of Miami Miller School of Medicine exclusively accepts applications through SOPHAS – The Centralized Application Service for Public Health (SOPHAS).
+All our Graduate Programs in Public Health Sciences at the University of Miami Miller School of Medicine exclusively accepts applications through the Schools of Public Health Application Service (SOPHAS).

 APPLY NOW